Judge orders to extend housing for Puerto Rican evacuees

 FORT LAUDERDALE, Fla.
 (AP) — A judge has ordered federal emergency officials to extend vouchers for temporary hotel housing for Puerto Rican hurricane evacuees.

-Saturday night's decision comes after a civil rights group sought a federal injunction to block the eviction of about 2,000 Puerto Ricans from Florida hotels as the assistance vouchers they received are set to expire.
+Saturday night's decision comes after a civil rights group sought a federal injunction to block the eviction of nearly 1,700 Puerto Ricans from hotels across the country as the assistance vouchers they received are set to expire.

 LatinoJustice PRLDEF filed a lawsuit Saturday seeking relief for the Puerto Ricans, whose federal housing assistance vouchers were set to expire in hours, meaning the Hurricane Maria refugees could be evicted.

-Note: This story has been corrected to show that the Puerto Rican evacuees are in hotels across the U.S., not just Florida.